 This hike traverses two preserved tracts on the western slope of the Palisades - the 84-acre Rockleigh Woods Sanctuary, located in the Borough of Rockleigh, which purchased it in 1975, and the 134-acre Lamont Reserve, located in the Borough of Alpine, and purchased jointly by the County of Bergen, the Borough of Alpine and the Borough of Rockleigh in 1996.
 Both tracts were formerly part of Camp Alpine of the Greater New York Councils, Boy Scouts of America.

-From the parking area, follow a handicapped-accessible path to a playground, where a triple blue blaze on a fence post marks the start of the Hutcheon Trail.
+From the parking area, follow a handicapped-accessible path to a playground, where a kiosk marks the start of the Hutcheon Trail.
 Follow this blue-blazed trail past a “Green Acres” sign into the woods.

 In a short distance, you’ll notice a triple yellow blaze on a tree to the right.
-Turn right and follow the yellow-blazed Sneden-Haring-Lamont Trail, which heads south, closely paralleling the sanctuary boundary.
-Continue to follow this trail as it turns right at a T-intersection and crosses a brook on a culvert.
-To the right is the Sneden Ice Pond (the level of the pond is currently low because the dam has been breached).
-Just beyond, follow the trail as it turns left.
+Turn right and follow the yellow-blazed Sneden-Haring-Lamont Trail, which heads south, then turns right at a T-intersection and crosses a brook on a culvert.
+To the right is the site of the Sneden Ice Pond (now overgrown with vegetation).
+The trail now turns left and continues to head south.

 As the yellow-blazed Sneden-Haring-Lamont Trail approaches a wider brook, the blue-blazed Hutcheon Trail joins from the left.
 Then, just before reaching the brook, a triple red blaze on the right marks the start of the Roaring Ravine Trail.
 Turn left and follow this red-blazed trail uphill.
 The scenic trail parallels the cascading Roaring Brook, first on the level of the brook, then high above it.
 As it approaches the top of the western slope of the Palisades, the trail moves away from the brook.